 Standard DoseOne tablet once daily, without regard to food for treatment-naïve people who have no known resistance to the dolutegravir and lamivudine components of the regimen.
 Tablet contains 50 mg of the INSTI dolutegravir plus 300 mg of the NRTI lamivudine.

 Potential Side Effects and Toxicity

 Dolutegravir and lamivudine are both generally well tolerated.
 Side effects occurring in at least 2% of study participants receiving Dovato included headache, nausea, diarrhea, insomnia, fatigue, and dizziness.
-New data associate INSTIs and TAF with weight gain; see “Weighty Concerns,” beginning on page 8, and go to aidsinfo.nih.gov.
+New data associate INSTIs and TAF with weight gain; see the article, “Weighty Concerns,” and go to aidsinfo.nih.gov.
 Dolutegravir can cause a small, reversible increase in kidney function test (serum creatinine) within the first few weeks of treatment without affecting actual kidney function.
 There have been rare reports of depression and suicidal ideation, primarily in patients with a history of psychiatric illnesses, in people receiving INSTI-based regimens.
 The DHHS guidelines recommend closely monitoring patients with pre-existing psychiatric conditions on an INSTI.
 Liver enzymes should be monitored in people with hepatitis B or C and taking dolutegravir.
 3TC can treat both HIV and HBV, but must be used in combination with another hep B drug (such as tenofovir) to treat the hep B. If you are co-infected with HBV and HIV, you should not stop 3TC without medical supervision because it can cause your HBV to flare and cause you to experience signs and symptoms of acute hepatitis.
 HBV should be closely monitored by your provider.

 Potential Drug Interactions